Refined universality for critical KCM: upper bounds: Mechanisms

 We still extend droplets, starting from a microscopic one, by a constant factor alternating between the horizontal and vertical directions (see \cref{fig:East:internal:loglog}).
 However, in contrast with the isotropic case (see \cref{subfig:iso:SG}), extensions are done in an oriented fashion, so that the original microscopic droplet remains anchored at the corner of larger ones.
 Thus, we may apply East-extensions on each step and obtain that the cost is given by the product of conditional probabilities from \cref{subsubsec:East:extension} over all scales and shifts of the form $2^n$:

-where $a_m^{(n)}$ is the conditional probability of a SG droplet of size $2^n$ being present position $2^m$, given that a SG droplet of size $2^n$ is present at position 0.
-It is crucial that \cref{eq:product:subtle} is \emph{not} the straightforward bound $\prod_{n}(\rd^{(n)})^{-n}$, with $\rd^{(n)}$ the probability of a droplet of scale $n$, that one would get by direct analogy with the East model (recall from \cref{subsubsec:East:extension} that the relaxation time of East on a small volume $L$ is $q^{-\log L}$), as that would completely devastate all our results.
-Indeed, as mentioned in \cref{subsubsec:East:extension}, the term $a_n^{(m)}$ in \cref{eq:product:subtle} is approximately equal to $\rd^{(m)}$, rather than $\rd^{(n)}$.
+where $a_m^{(n)}$ is the inverse of the conditional probability of a SG droplet of size $2^n$ being present at position $2^m$, given that a SG droplet of size $2^n$ is present at position 0.
+It is crucial that \cref{eq:product:subtle} is \emph{not} the straightforward bound $\prod_{n}(\rd^{(n)})^{-n}$, with $\rd^{(n)}$ the probability of a droplet of scale $n$, that one would get by direct analogy with the East model (recall from \cref{subsubsec:East:extension} that the relaxation time of East on a small volume $L$ is $q^{-O(\log L)}$), as that would completely devastate all our results.
+Indeed, as mentioned in \cref{subsubsec:East:extension}, the term $a_m^{(n)}$ in \cref{eq:product:subtle} is approximately equal to $(\rd^{(m)})^{-1}$, rather than $(\rd^{(n)})^{-1}$.
 This is perhaps one of the most important points to our treatment.

-In total, a droplet of size $2^n$ needs to be paid once per scale larger than $2^n$ (see \cref{eq:gLni:decomposition:loglog}).
-A careful computation shows that only droplets larger than $q^{-\a}$ provide the dominant contribution and those all have probability essentially $\rd=\exp(-O(1)/q^\a)$ (see \cref{eq:mu:SG:bound:loglog}).
+Hence, \cref{eq:product:subtle} transforms into In other words, a droplet of size $2^m$ needs to be paid for once per scale larger than $2^m$ (see \cref{eq:gLni:decomposition:loglog}).
+A careful computation shows that only droplets larger than $q^{-\a}$ provide the dominant contribution and those all have probability essentially $\rd^{(m)}=\rd=\exp(-O(1)/q^\a)$ (see \cref{eq:mu:SG:bound:loglog}).
 Thus, the total cost would be

-since there are $\log\log(1/q)$ scales from $q^{-\a}$ to $\li$, as they increase exponentially.
+since there are $O(\log\log(1/q))$ scales from $q^{-\a}$ to $\li$, as they increase exponentially.

 \Cref{eq:product:subtle2} is unfortunately a bit too rough for the semi-directed class, overshooting \cref{th:main}\ref{loglog}.
 However, the solution is simple.
 It suffices to introduce scales growing double-exponentially above $q^{-\a}$ instead of exponentially (see \cref{eq:def:ln:internal:East}), so that the product over scales $n$ in \cref{eq:product:subtle2} becomes dominated by its last term, corresponding to droplet size $\li$.
-This gives the optimal final cost (see \cref{th:internal:loglog}).
+This gives the optimal final cost